Most recent email: 31 March 2020

 If I were to write it up as succinctly as possible, would you have any interest in taking a look?
 Our most-recent writing about it all is here: http://81018.com

 PS.
 I grew up across the alley from old Quonset huts that were in the footprint of what would become the Harvard William James building.
-Long, long ago I’ve even listened to Weinberg talk about his first three minutes up the hill on Garden at your CfA (the first second is the most important).
+Long, long ago I’ve even listened to Weinberg talk about his first three minutes up the hill on Garden at your Center for Astrophysics (CfA).
+The first second is the most important.
 I was also part of Arthur Loeb’s Philomorphs and I studied a bit with Arthur McGill, particularly focused on Austin Farrer’s book, The Finite and The Infinite.